 Wire Charge Controller to Batteries

 Note: DO NOT disconnect the battery while the solar panels are hooked up to the charge controller.
+Whenever we need to cut off power to work on the system, we always make sure to disconnect our solar panels first.

 Now that we had the positive connected, we ran a wire from the negative battery post and connected it to the negative battery terminal on the charge controller.